canbal/Tally/README.md

 	- create a tester account, then logout of the website, and login as the Tester to make sure everything is working
 	- stop the development server by pressing `Ctrl-C` in the command window
 5. Setup a web server
-	- download and install XAMPP from <http://sourceforge.net/projects/xampp/>
+	- download and install XAMPP from http://sourceforge.net/projects/xampp/
-	- dowload the win32 binary mod_wsgi for Python 2.7 from <https://code.google.com/p/modwsgi/wiki/DownloadTheSoftware>
+	- dowload the Win32 binary mod_wsgi for Python 2.7 from https://code.google.com/p/modwsgi/wiki/DownloadTheSoftware
 	- rename the downloaded file to mod_wsgi.so
 	- move mod_wsgi.so to C:\xampp\apache\modules
 	- open C:\xampp\apache\conf\httpd.conf in a text editor
-	- near the top of the file, there will be many lines beginning with "LoadModule …"
+	- near the top of the file, there will be many lines beginning with `LoadModule ...`
 	- at the end of this list, add the line: `LoadModule wsgi_module modules/mod_wsgi.so`
 	- toward the middle of the file, there will be this block of text: